ROOT CAUSE ANALYSIS

 • Answer: “Looks like a high return rate of our larger portable rechargers.”

-• Question: “Why do we have a high return rate of our larger portable rechargers?”
+• Question: “Why do we have a high return rate for our larger portable rechargers?”

 • Answer: “The batteries only have a shelf life of 3 to 6 months, and customers aren’t recharging them.”